 5. An Injury Lawyer is Paid Only When The Case Settles

 A personal injury attorney gets paid by winning money for their client through a personal injury lawsuit.

 |SF-1203 Tennessee Uniform Crash Report|

 |Tennessee Crash Code Guide|

-3 Ways to Get A Copy Of Your Report On-Line In Tennessee
+3 Ways to Get A Copy Of Your Tennessee Crash Report

-To request your crash report online from the Department of Safety and Homeland Security's online portal , you will need to provide information about the accident and specific driver or vehicle involved in the crash.
+To request your crash report online from the Tennessee Department of Safety and Homeland Security's online portal , you will need to provide information about the accident and specific driver or vehicle involved in the crash.
 You will also need to provide your Last Name, Date of Accident, Reporting Agency, Driver's License Number, and one of the following: VIN, License Plate, Case or Tracking Number.
-You will also need to provide payment for the applicable fee of $10 per report.
+You will also need to provide payment for the applicable fee.

 These can be a good reliable source of data.
 However the sites can be difficult to use and do not have all the Police Agencies in Tennessee. (sometimes less than 50%)